 A new branch of robotics, called "soft robotics," is expanding the boundaries of robotic applications.
 Soft robotics faces the grand challenge of increasing the capabilities of robots to make them more suitable for physical interactions with the real world.
 It involves use of soft and flexible materials, deformable sensors and very different control strategies than traditional robots, which are designed to work in well-defined and confined environments.
 Gerboni has been involved in this field from the time of her PhD, and since then she has been exploring its potential in the medical/surgical area, where safe robot-environment interaction is crucial.

-Dan Gibson leads a new breed of bioengineers, called genome writers, who use DNA to design and build new products powering the next industrial revolution.
-In 2004, he was drawn to a project at the J. Craig Venter Institute: to build a synthetic cell from scratch.
+In 2004, Dan Gibson was drawn to a project at the J. Craig Venter Institute: to build a synthetic cell from scratch.
 Within days, he was on a path to creating synthetic life alongside genomics pioneers.
 But to build a whole genome from scratch, Gibson had to first invent new methods to assemble DNA.
 One method, dubbed the "Gibson Assembly," became a game changer, and a series of firsts followed: first synthetic bacterial genome, first synthetic cell, first minimal cell.
 Today, these discoveries inform the design of synthetic DNA used for new medicines.

-Gibson’s team recently introduced the world’s first biologic teleporter, called the Digital-to-Biological Converter (DBC), which turns digital code into functional biologics in the form of DNA, RNA and proteins without human intervention.
+Gibson's teams at SGI and SGI-DNA recently introduced the world's first biologic teleporter, called the Digital-to-Biological Converter (DBC), which turns digital code into functional biologics in the form of DNA, RNA and proteins without human intervention.
 Imagine a future where digital code is emailed to DBCs at hospitals around the world to deliver personalized medicine at a patient's bedside.

 Simone Giertz is a Swedish inventor, YouTuber and robotics enthusiast.
 She is world-renowned for her useless machines and has risen to the very top of the field -- mainly because the field is very tiny and not of interest to the general populace.
 Giertz has set out to automate everything from brushing teeth to cutting hair and has more than one million subscribers on YouTube.